TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/TheInstallTool/Index.rst

       Success message after download.

 #.
-Create the file FIRST_INSTALL in your web root directory (`public` folder)
+Create an empty file :file:`FIRST_INSTALL` in your web root directory (e.g. `public` folder).
-   and reload the page.
-You will be redirected to the install tool.
+   Then reload the page.
+You will be redirected to the installation process.
 It will guide you through the steps for installing TYPO3.
-The Install Tool is located in 'typo3/install' in your installation which for example would be `http://www.example.com/typo3/install.php
+The Admin Tool is located in 'typo3/install' in your installation which for example would be `http://www.example.com/typo3/install.php
    <http://www.example.com/typo3/install.php>`_.